Holland: New Holland

-The province of Holland gave its name to a number of colonial settlements and regions that were called Nieuw Holland or New Holland.
-The largest was the island continent presently known as Australia: New Holland was first applied to Australia in 1644 by the Dutch seafarer Dirk Hartog as a Latin Nova Hollandia, and remained in international use for 190 years.
-New Zealand was likewise named after the Dutch province of Zealand, after an exploratory voyage led by the Dutch explorer Abel Tasman landed there.
-In the Netherlands Nieuw Holland would remain the usual name of the continent until the end of the 19th century; it is now no longer in use there, the Dutch name today being Australië.
+The former County of Holland gave its name to a number of colonial settlements and regions that were called Nieuw Holland or New Holland.

+The largest was the island continent presently known as Australia.
+New Holland was first applied to Australia in 1644 by the Dutch seafarer Dirk Hartog in the Latinised form Nova Hollandia, and remained in international use for 190 years.
+New Zealand was likewise named after the then usual English spelling for the County of Zeeland (now the province of Zeeland), after an exploratory voyage led by the Dutch explorer Abel Tasman landed there.
+In the Netherlands, Nieuw Holland would remain the common name of the island continent until the end of the 19th century, with the present-day Dutch name being Australië.
-As contemporary exonym for the Netherlands

-While "Holland" has been replaced in English as the official name for the country of the Netherlands, many other languages use it or a variant of it to officially refer to the Netherlands.
-This is the case in Southeast Asia particularly Indonesia, Malaysia, and Cambodia for example: